juan-aguilera/Homework-1/README.md

 ### Problem statement
 ​
-The sample problem is to take a list of array's and search a list of numbers or strings within them, with  the following criteria:
+The sample problem is to take a list of array's and search a list of numbers within them, with  the following criteria:

 * The input array's for binary search algorithm must be sorted.
 A default built-in python function inside the search algorithm, will be used for this propurse.
 * The input array's for ternary search algorithm must be sorted.
 A default built-in python function inside the search algorithm, will be used for this propurse.